intel/intel-extension-for-transformers/workflows/chatbot/inference/README.md

 Chatbot Inference
 ============

-This document showcases the utilization of the fine-tuned model for conversing with NeuralChat.
-To obtaining the fine-tuned model, please refer to the [fine-tuning](../fine_tuning/README.md) section.
-The inference of the fine-tuned models has been validated on the 4th Gen Intel® Xeon® Processors, Sapphire Rapids(SPR) and Habana® Gaudi® Deep Learning Processors.
+This document shows how to perform the chatbot inference.
+You may refer to the [fine-tuning](../fine_tuning/README.md) section to understand how to fine-tune the model for chat.
+The chatbot inference has been validated on the 4th Gen Intel® Xeon® Processors, Sapphire Rapids (SPR) and Habana® Gaudi® Deep Learning Processors.

 # Inference on Xeon SPR